 Applicants may apply for either or both programs.
 Applicants who apply for and are accepted to both programs may participate in these two programs concurrently.
 Applicants must be selected as APSA Congressional Fellows in order to be selected for the optional programs, but selection as a Congressional Fellow does not guarantee selection for either program.
 Applicants will be notified of their selection for any optional programs at the same time they are notified of their selection as Congressional Fellows.

-Applicants for the Congress and Foreign Policy course submit a short description of their background in foreign policy and professional interest in the course.
+Applicants for the Congress and Foreign Policy course submit a 250 word description of their background in foreign policy and professional interest in the course.

-Applicants to the Steiger Fund submit a 3-to-5-page proposal, including a concrete work plan, describing the project subject, its proposed scholarly contributions, the project aims, and the expected outcomes.
+Applicants to the Steiger Fund submit a 500 word proposal, including a concrete work plan, describing the project subject, its proposed scholarly contributions, the project aims, and the expected outcomes.

 Successful applicants to the William A. Steiger Fund also will receive a stipend for the period of time that they are visiting scholars at the Centennial Center.